wp-plugins/flyzoo/readme.txt

 [Check the Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

+= Can I use Flyzoo for customer support? =

+YES.
+Please log into the dashboard and set this configuration:

+1. SETUP > CUSTOMIZATION > FEATURES set the main button action to "Live Support"
+2. SETUP > LIVE SUPPORT ENGAGEMENT > customize the "we are offline/online" popups
+3. Visit your site and Log into the chat widget to go online for your visitors (see FAQ above)

 = Do you offer customer support? =

 YES.
 We **always** reply to support requests.
 [Flyzoo Chat Support >>](http://www.flyzoo.co/support)